Australians arrive home for quarantine after weeks on coronavirus cruise ship

-SYDNEY (Reuters) - More than 150 Australians arrived home on Thursday to begin two weeks of quarantine after finally disembarking a cruise ship docked in Japan where more than 600 people have contracted the newly identified coronavirus.
+SYDNEY (Reuters) - More than 150 Australians arrived home on Thursday to begin two weeks of quarantine after finally disembarking a cruise ship docked in Japan where more than 600 people have contracted the new coronavirus.

-The Diamond Princess, owned by Carnival Corp, has been quarantined at Yokohama near Tokyo since Feb.
+The Diamond Princess, owned by Carnival Corp (CCL.N), has been quarantined at Yokohama near Tokyo since Feb.
 3, initially with 3,700 people aboard - including 220 Australian holidaymakers.

-The Qantas Airways plane chartered to evacuate the Australians arrived at Darwin shortly before 10:00 a.m.
+The Qantas Airways (QAN.AX) plane chartered to evacuate the Australians arrived at Darwin shortly before 10:00 a.m.
 (2300 GMT), television footage showed.

+Prime Minister Scott Morrison said 170 Australians were evacuated to Darwin, with a further 47 left in Japan after either contracting coronavirus or deciding to spend the rest of their quarantine period on the Diamond Princess.

-Prime Minister Scott Morrison said 169 Australians had asked for evacuation, though those holidaymakers would need to be symptom-free when checked by Japanese health officials prior to boarding the plane.
+All 170 who did evacuate were required to be symptom-free when checked by Japanese health officials prior to boarding the plane, though Australia’s chief medical officer Brendan Murphy on Wednesday said some may still have coronavirus.

-Morrison will meet with Australia’s National Security Committee later on Thursday to discuss whether to extend a ban on the arrival of foreigners from mainland China, two sources told Reuters.
+Morrison said he would meet Australia’s National Security Committee later on Thursday to discuss whether to extend a ban on the arrival of foreigners from mainland China, though he hinted the restrictions may be extended.

+“We are reviewing the travel ban on a weekly basis, we will do that again today and over the course of the next 24 hours,” Morrison told reporters in Sydney.
+“I can say not a lot has changed.”

 Australia has prevented anyone but citizens and permanent residents from entering the country directly from mainland China since Feb.
 1, citing a need to stop the spread of the new flu-like coronavirus that emerged from China late last year.